-It is a requirement that all reports (and any supporting material) be submitted to the fire agency working group's satisfaction (see under Project Governance).
+It is a requirement that all reports (and any supporting material) be submitted to the satisfaction of the agency working group for each case study area (see under Project Governance).
 To ensure the final report meets this expectation, it will be subject to up to two rounds of review (with a minimum of two weeks for each review) by CFA.
 Project teams are required to ensure an internal peer review process is undertaken before the draft final report is submitted for CFA consideration.

-Before the final report is submitted to the fire agency working group for approval, it must also have been professionally proofread and copy-edited.
+Before the final report is submitted to the agency working group for each case study for approval, it must also have been professionally proofread and copy-edited.